rachitnigam/dynamic-witness/README.md

 ### Running
 1. From the directory containing `src`, run `sbt`.
 2. Run `compile` and then `test`.
-2. Use the command `run witness` to generate witnesses for a ill-typed program.
+3. Use the command `run witness` to generate witnesses for a ill-typed program.
+4. Use the command `run eval` to evaluate a program.

 ### Syntax
 The BNF for the toy language implemeneted for this prototype is the following: